rafalcode/wavchudit/README.md

 Before you edit wav-files you definitely will have needed to analyse them with this tools.

 # components
+* sanhwav: sanity check of wav-file's header only.
+To see if the header is well-formed.
+* beglop: lop off the beginning of a wav file. will output the end part of file.
+Original file left intact.
-endlop: lop off the end of the wav file. will output the beginning part of a wav file.
-Original file left untouched beglop
+* endlop: lop off the end of a wav file. will output the beginning part of file.
+Original file left intact.